Surprise Yourself!Video by: Theresa M. Forcellini '15, Communications

-Small in size, big in quality
+Small in size,

 Our project-based curriculum gives you practical experience throughout your education.
 We offer five majors, three minors, and serve the College's Core Program with a variety of classes.